African Civilization Society: Switch to education and dissolution

 The ACS supported their educational efforts with a monthly newspaper, the Freedmen's Torchlight, which claimed it was "devoted to the temporal and spiritual interests of the Freedmen".
 According to historian Judith Wellman, the paper's "contributors read like a blue ribbon list of Brooklyn's African American intellectual elite", including Rufus L. Perry, Henry M. Wilson, Morel, Delany and Amos Noë Freeman, minister of the Siloam Presbyterian Church.
 The organization's other publication was a weekly newspaper called People's Journal.
-ACS supporters lived primarily in Manhattan, Brooklyn and Philadelphia, but auxiliary groups formed in Ohio, Connecticut, Ontario and Washington, D.C.
+ACS supporters lived primarily in Manhattan, Brooklyn and Philadelphia, but auxiliary groups formed in Ohio, Connecticut, Ontario and Washington, DC.
 Leadership and supporters grew to include Richard H. Cain, J. Sella Martin and Theodore L. Cuyler.
-However, the ACS started declining financially in 1866 and disbanded in 1869.
+However, the ACS started declining financially and dissolved between 1869 and 1870.